 The Babylonian Talmud teaches us that among the things a parent must do for a child is to teach him or her how to swim.
 At Tawonga we strive to help you in this endeavor in a way that is fun and safe.
-We exceed the American Camp Association's requirements for pool staff safety and employ five lifeguarding staff and many (approximately 20-25) additional staff with lifeguard training certification. campers can expect to participate in water activities daily.
+We have multiple bodies of water at Camp Tawonga that follow and exceed all ACA standards.
+On our property, we have an olympic sized swimming pool enclosed by a fence, a beautiful natural river accessible via a short walk and a natural lake at the center of Tawonga that is open on all sides.We exceed the American Camp Association's requirements for pool staff safety and employ five lifeguarding staff and many (approximately 20-25) additional staff with lifeguard training certification. campers can expect to participate in water activities daily.